stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 ### throwUnlessCan

-Accepts the same parameters as [PureAbility's can method](#can-of-pure-ability).
+Accepts the same parameters as [Ability's can method](#can-of-ability).
 Throws a `ForbiddenError` if user cannot do the provided action on provided subject.

 ## getDefaultErrorMessage